Uzmakh/age-calculator-app-main/README.md

 ## Acknowledgments

-I give a hat tip to usama7365-https://github.com/usama7365 who helped me out on this project in fixing the bugs and understanding the code for date-functionality.
+I give a hat tip to Usama Aamir-https://github.com/usama7365 who helped me out on this project in fixing the bugs and understanding the code for date-functionality.